zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-02_en-US_BIOMEDICAL_SPINOFFS.md

     ║                                                                  ║
     ║        AETHERION TECHNOLOGY TRANSFER INITIATIVE (ATTI)           ║ ║                                                                  ║
-    ║            "Death is not an event—it is a process.               ║ ║       And processes can be slowed, paused, or redirected."       ║ ║                                                                  ║
+    ║            "Death is not an event, it is a process.              ║ ║       And processes can be slowed, paused, or redirected."       ║ ║                                                                  ║
     ╚══════════════════════════════════════════════════════════════════╝